 In other cases, though, the Tesla charging system will sense that the generator doesn’t have a true ground and will not charge.

 For the Honda generators, this is definitely the case.
 To remedy this, you’ll need a special adapter plug that bridges the ground and the neutral with a resister.

 You can also just use some copper wire to connect the ground and the floating neutral.

 For some generators, you’ll want to actually truly ground the generator by driving a metal rod into the earth and connecting it.

 You’ll also want to use a generator that offers a fair amount of wattage, generally at least 1,500W.

 A small generator that offers minimal power isn’t going to get you very far.

-How to Charge Your Tesla With a Portable Generator
+How Do I Charge a Tesla with a Portable Generator?

-The most important thing to know is that you should always start with lowest charge rate possible, then slowly adjust up to 28-30 amps.
+Most importantly, always start with lowest charge rate possible; then, slowly adjust up to 28-30 amps.

 This will just be easier on your generator’s motor and will prevent overloading.